shainkeypundir/hacktoberfest/README.md

 # 🎃 HacktoberFest Starter Project 🎃

+## I am changing the skills branch

+## I am learing about the git and github

 ** __Oct 24th, 2017 Update:__ THIS REPO IS TEMPORARILY __NOT MERGING NEW PRs__ until the CONTRIBUTORS.md file is sorted!
 Thanks for your patience! **

 Use this project to make your first contribution to an open source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!